 Foreign exchange reserves can Boost Returns.

 To boost returns without compromising safety, many countries hold various interest-bearing investments.
-This can be in gold, treasury bonds, or other assets that can be liquidated easily.
+This can be in gold, treasury bonds, or other assets easily liquidated.

-- These can be stocked in the form of banknotes, treasury bills, bonds, deposits, and other government securities.
+• These can be stocked as banknotes, treasury bills, bonds, deposits, and other government securities.

-- These work as emergency funds for a country in uncertainties like floods, volcanic eruptions, wars, etc.
+• These are emergency funds for a country in uncertainties like floods, volcanic eruptions, wars, etc.

-- USD, the global currency, is the most preferred currency of foreign exchange reserves.
-China is the leader in holding the highest foreign reserves in USD.
+• USD, the global currency, is the most preferred currency for foreign exchange reserves.
+China is the leader in holding the highest foreign funds in USD.

-- These are required to maintain the borrowing power of a country and to settle international debts.
+• These are required to maintain a country’s borrowing power and settle international debts.

 Why do we need foreign currency?

-We need foreign currency because we use currency as a medium of exchange for goods and services and we needed to buy products and services from a foreign country.
-The foreign exchange rate helps us to convert the price of one currency in terms of another, and to determine a nation’s economic health.
+We need foreign currency because we use currency as a medium of exchange for goods and services, and we need to buy products and services from a foreign country.
+In addition, the foreign exchange rate helps us convert the price of one currency to another and determine a nation’s economic health.

 Ideally, a country must have enough foreign exchange reserves to support three to six months of importing essential commodities like food.
 In addition, it should have a reserve surplus to settle its debt payments and current account deficit of 12 months.
 In 2015, when Greece faced economic crises, it used its reserves with the IMF to repay the European Central Bank.